 What is a Field Nitrogen Credit?
-Anytime organic fertilizers are applied to fields, some part of the nitrogen present in that organic material will likely become available to help produce future crops.
-This occurs as the organic material is decomposed in the soil by bacteria in a process called mineralization that slowly releases plant-available nitrogen.
-This "residual" or "carryover" nitrogen from previous organic fertilizer applications is estimated in Worksheet Part 4 as a Field Nitrogen Credit (FNC).
+Anytime dairy manure or other organic fertilizers are applied to fields, some part of the organic nitrogen (ON) present in the manure/organic fertilizer will likely become available to help produce future crops.
+This occurs as the organic material is decomposed slowly by soil bacteria in a process called mineralization that releases plant available nitrogen.
+This "residual" or "carryover" nitrogen from previous dairy manure applications is estimated in Appendix Worksheet Part 4 as a Field Nitrogen Credit (FNC).
 The FNC reduces the amount of nitrogen (N) required to produce your current crop.
+However, the FNC is difficult to predict accurately, partly because mineralization rates are affected by soil moisture (rainfall) and temperature that vary from year to year and within crop growing seasons [7, 11].
+Research has shown that a FNC is quantifiable within one to two years following manure applications [6, 11, 12].